 Many excellent studies have been published about the book of Revelation.
 For the general reader, the two best are Revelation Illustrated and Made Plain by Tim LaHaye (Zondervan, 1973) and There’s a New World Coming by Hal Lindsey (Vision House, 1973).
 Lindsey’s book is the best one he has ever written.

-I have also authored a book about Revelation for the general reader.
-It is entitled Wrath and Glory (New Leaf Press, 2001).
+Dr. David Reagan has authored a book about Revelation for the general reader.
+It is entitled Wrath and Glory.
 One of the most popular features of this book is a chapter that addresses the most commonly asked questions about Revelation.